-The water pump switch is located on the systems monitor panel.
-(Some models may have an additional switch in the water service center.)
+The water pump switch is located near the monitor panel (some models may have an additional switch in the water service center or within the bathroom area for your convenience).

 While the switch is "ON", the pump will automatically supply water as it is needed.